AustrianTradingMachine/xwrpr/README.md

    * ```ping```
    * ```getKeepAlive```
 </n>
-this two commands are automatically executed in the background.
+This two commands are automatically executed in the background.

 Commands
 --------